 tamales

 You may also hear, for chi' and xikin, the use of ki':rich (as in "rich food") instead of uts.
+You may also see the phrase written all as one word, e.g. utstuyich.

 Uts tin t'aan in kanik maaya.
 I like to study (Yucatec) Mayan.